Physical and Mental Health Support and Outcomes for Children in Residential Care Programs

 Area of Interest

-¥ Interest in social science research.
-Knowledge (course or experience) in research methods, data collection and analysis helpful
+* Interest in social science research.
+Knowledge (course or experience) in research methods, data collection and statistical analysis helpful.

-¥ Professionalism and maturity in working with care-providers, health workers, and NGO supervisors and co-workers.
+* Professionalism and maturity in working with care-providers, health workers, an